 What Is Ectopic Rhythm?

 heart rhythm due to a premature heartbeat.
 Ectopic rhythm is also known as

 become aware of it on the next beat, which feels much stronger.
 It can feel

 Premature Atrial Contraction

-When the early heartbeat originates in the heart’s upper chambers (atria), it is called a premature atrial contraction (PAC).
+heartbeat that originates in the heart’s upper chambers (atria) is a premature atrial contraction (PAC).

 Premature Ventricular Contraction